cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 This standard defines the channel and packet semantics necessary for state machines implementing the Inter-Blockchain Communication (IBC) protocol  version 2 to enable secure, verifiable, and efficient cross-chain messaging.

-It specifies the mechanisms to create channels and register them between two distinct state machines (blockchains) where a channel serves as a semantic link between the chains and their counterparty light client representation, ensuring that both chains can process and verify packets exchanged between them.
+It specifies the mechanisms to create channels and register them between two distinct state machines (blockchains) where the channels have a semantic link between the chains and their counterparty light client representation, ensuring that both chains can process and verify packets exchanged between them.

 The standard then details the processes for transmitting, receiving, acknowledging, and timing out data packets.
 The packet-flow semantics guarantee exactly-once packet delivery between chains, utilizing on-chain light clients for state verification and providing efficient routing of packet data to specific IBC applications.